 Hines Global REIT, Inc. ("Hines Global" and, together with its consolidated subsidiaries, "we", "us" or the "Company") and its subsidiary, Hines Global REIT Properties, LP (the "Operating Partnership") were formed in December 2008 and January 2009, respectively, to invest in a diversified portfolio of quality commercial real estate properties and related investments in the United States and internationally.
 On August 5, 2009, we commenced our initial public offering of common stock for sale to the public (the "Initial Offering") which expired on February 1, 2013.
 We commenced a follow-on offering effective February 4, 2013, through which we offered up to \$3.5 billion in shares of common stock (the "Second Offering"), and we ceased offering primary shares pursuant to the Second Offering on April 11, 2014.
-Collectively, through our public offerings, we received gross offering proceeds of \$2.7 billion from the sale of 267.9 million shares from inception through March 31, 2014.
+Collectively, we received gross offering proceeds of \$2.8 billion from the sale of 273.7 million shares through our Initial Offering and our Second Offering.
 We commenced a \$500.0 million offering of shares of our common stock under our distribution reinvestment plan on April 24, 2014 (the "DRP Offering").